Feels Like Tonight

-"Feels Like Tonight" is the fourth main single (sixth overall) from American rock band Daughtry's debut album.
-The song is a power ballad in the vein of the band's previous hit, "Home".
-The official release date for the track in the U.S. was January 8, 2008.
+"Feels Like Tonight" is a song recorded by American rock band Daughtry.
+It was released on January 8, 2008, as the sixth single from their 2006 debut album.

 Background

 Shortly after releasing the band's first compilation album It's Not Over...The Hits So Far, frontman Chris Daughtry spoke with Entertainment Weekly about his original distaste for the song and eventual acceptance, saying Max Martin and Dr. Luke had written this song and it was actually one of two songs that I’ve recorded that I didn’t write anything on.
 I didn’t work with those guys.
 I remember it being very close to the end of the record making process [for 2006’s self-titled debut] and I remember getting this song and I was like, 'No, no, I’m not cutting it, it’s way too pop.
 It’s so not with the rest of the record.'
 I was really being a bull about it.
 I remember being told, 'This was the song that they wrote for you had you won the show.'
 And I was like, 'Well now I definitely don’t want to do it!'
 Anyway, I appeased them and I recorded it and then I remember hearing it back and going 'OK, you were right, this was definitely a good idea.'
 And it became one of our bigger songs.
 I still don’t know what it means.